Majha Hoshil Na: Production

-The series produced by Ocean film company of Subodh Khanolkar, Onkar Kate & Sujay Hande and directed by Aniket Sane.

 Filming

 Based on the backdrop of Mumbai, the series mainly filmed on the sets created at the Yeoor in Thane with some initial sequence were shot in Mumbai.
 The village track of Sai and Aditya was shot in Dapoli.
 Sai and Aditya's honeymoon scene was shot in Manali.
 On 14 April 2021, due to the sudden strict COVID regulations set in by the Chief minister of Maharashtra, shooting of all serials were asked to halt.
 Majha Hoshil Na Team moved to Silvassa and conducted their shoot there till the next hearings.
 On 17 June 2021 team decided to move back to Mumbai for the shooting of the show.